kspaceKelvin/python-ismrmrd-server/readme.md

     For a Docker environment, this should be performed in the same [Docker container as the client](#Dockerclient).

+    Outside of that environment, this requires having installed the ISMRMRD module:
+    ```
+    pip install ismrmrd
+    ```
+    , as well as having [installed the ISMRMRD Python tools](https://github.com/ismrmrd/ismrmrd-python-tools).

     MRD data is stored in the HDF file format in a hierarchical structure in groups.
 The above example creates a ``dataset`` group containing:
     ```
     /dataset/data   Raw k-space data